A picture of a young female recruiting professional looking at the camera while drinking from a mug and working in a computer

 When you start there is A LOT of information.

 Matching people with the right job and company is not just about writing job descriptions and posting them online.
-Recruiters need to identify, screen, shortlist, and look for the hiring potential in their candidates, as well as understand the company’s needs.
+As mentioned above, recruiters need to identify, screen, shortlist, and assess the hiring potential of their candidates, as well as understand the company’s needs.
 And that’s just the beginning.

-People often compare recruiters with salespeople, mainly because of the commissions.
+As established before, most likely, you’ve found similarities in the recruiter role with salespeople.
 Well, if you come from the world of sales, like Vanessa, there will be some transferable skills and discipline that will probably help you.
-However, you don’t need to have experience in a commission-based job to make it in recruitment.
+However, you don’t need to have had experience in a commission-based job to make it in recruitment.
 Remember, it’s not about selling a product but helping people find their dream job.

-Since this is a people business there is a set of skills you can bring to the table regardless of your background.
-This set of skills are referred to as soft skills.
-Having a knack for interpersonal skills like empathy or communication skills such as active listening could give you a greater advantage than knowing how to throw a sales pitch.
+Since this is a people business, there is a set of skills, particularly soft skills, you can bring to the table regardless of your background.
+Having a knack for interpersonal abilities, like empathy or communication skills, will give you a greater advantage than knowing how to throw a sales pitch.
+Here are a few skills you can reframe from your current skill set.

 Still, similar to not having previous knowledge of the industry, you can become a recruiter and work on your skills as you go.
 So even that doesn’t have to be an obstacle for chasing after this career.
 What counts the most is having the right attitude and mindset to succeed.